chriskuehl/autopkgtest/doc/README.click-tests.rst

 ---------------
-For autopilot tests you can use the ``autopilot_module`` test field, which will be interpreted as a Python module name under ``tests/autopilot``.
+For autopilot tests you can use the ``autopilot_module`` test field, which will be interpreted as a Python module name under ``app/tests/autopilot`` or ``tests/autopilot``.
 An appropriate test command and default dependencies are automatically provided.
 Thus a test description

 ::